jamesrochabrun/CompositionalList/README.md

 Installation with Swift Package Manager (Xcode 11+) Swift Package Manager (SwiftPM) is a tool for managing the distribution of Swift code as well as C-family dependency.
 From Xcode 11, SwiftPM got natively integrated with Xcode.

-CompositionalList support SwiftPM from version 5.1.0.
+CompositionalList supports SwiftPM from version 5.1.0.
 To use SwiftPM, you should use Xcode 11 to open your project. `Click File` -> `Swift Packages` -> `Add Package Dependency,` enter CompositionalList repo's [URL](https://github.com/jamesrochabrun/CompositionalList).
-Or you can login Xcode with your GitHub account and just type CompositionalList to search.
+Or you can log in to Xcode with your GitHub account and just type CompositionalList to search.

-After select the package, you can choose the dependency type (tagged version, branch or commit).
-Then Xcode will setup all the stuff for you.
+After selecting the package, you can choose the dependency type (tagged version, branch, or commit).
+Then Xcode will set up all the stuff for you.

 # How To Collaborate

-* This repo contains convenient Compositional Layout extension to compose different layouts, feel free to add more layouts!
+* This repo contains a convenient Compositional Layout extension to compose different layouts, feel free to add more layouts!
 * Open a PR for any proposed change pointing it to `main` branch.

 ### DEMO